Due to COVID-19, your next job interview will likely be on Zoom. Here's everything you need to know.

 You may have heard of Zoom in the news.
-Since its explosion in popularity, its privacy and safety have been questioned, with tech and security experts digging into the software in recent months and finding some lapses in security.
+Since its explosion in popularity, its privacy and safety has been questioned, with technology and security experts digging into the software in recent months and finding some lapses in security.
 However, Zoom continues to address these issues and release new features to help protect your privacy.

 Wired recently reported that Zoom's security is just fine for most people.
 If you're interviewing for a job, you shouldn't be too concerned.
-Chances are, the company you're interviewing with has taken the proper steps needed to make sure your meeting is private.
+Chances are, the hiring manager you're interviewing with has taken the proper steps needed to make sure your meeting is private.

 How to get started with Zoom